 Either set up your ice cream maker according to manufacturer’s directions, or (for no ice cream maker) set aside 8-12 silicone muffins cups or reserve three regular (sandwich-sized) ziploc bags.

-Place all ingredients in a high-powered blender and blend until perfectly smooth and silky.
+Place all ingredients except extra strawberries (for garnish) in a high-powered blender and blend until perfectly smooth and silky.

 Ice cream maker method: Pour the mixture into the ice cream maker and churn according to manufacturer’s directions until ready; freeze.